oliveira-a/gochip/README.md

 Z X C V   -->  A 0 B F
 ```

-- Use these keys to control games, as each game may have different key mappings.
+- Use these keys to control games.
+Each game may have different key mappings.